BroadbandForum/usp/docs/specification/index.typ

 #link(<ref-TR-069>)[\[1\]] (CWMP), which provides a way for a CWMP
 Gateway and an End Device to exchange information via DHCP options to populate data model objects with their reciprocal information.
-The purpose of populating this information is to provides an ACS or USP Controller with the ability to determine whether the Gateway and Device are on the same LAN.
+The purpose of populating this information is to provide an ACS or USP Controller with the ability to determine whether the Gateway and Device are on the same LAN.
 The USP requirements defined in this section identify what USP\-enabled devices (Gateways and End Devices) need to do